EmiliaGibson/Detecting-IFS/README.md

 # Detecting-IFS

 This repository contains code written for investigations into the detection and separation of IFS from data.
-This research was part of an MSci thesis in Mathematics.

 ## Usage
 This repository is structured as follows: